AnantKapoor/warehouse-robot-project/README.md

 * One or more Git repositories which can be monitored to observe development progress.
 * Ideally some demonstration of partial subsystem integration.
 * Any additional documentation necessary to support your team's progress (e.g. notes on who has worked well to deadlines).

+#### Additional Information
+* 20 minutes long
+* Split into demonstrations and individuals discussing their contributions to code